Overview

 Retirement Plan Rollover Recommendations

-plan (and may engage in a combination of these options): (1) leave the money in his/her
+(and may engage in a combination of these options): (1) leave the money in his/her former

-former employer’s plan, if permitted, (2) roll over the assets to his/her new employer’s
+employer’s plan, if permitted, (2) roll over the assets to his/her new employer’s plan, if one

-plan, if one is available and rollovers are permitted, (3) roll over to an Individual
+is available and rollovers are permitted, (3) roll over to an Individual Retirement Account

-an individual retirement account (“Rollover IRA”) managed by Shelter Rock, please know
+individual retirement account (“Rollover IRA”) managed by Shelter Rock, please know that

-conflict of interest.
-Shelter Rock can earn increased investment advisory fees by
+of interest.
+Shelter Rock can earn increased investment advisory fees by recommending that

 Shelter Rock has taken steps to manage this conflict of interest including adopting an